Walter Kirchhoff: Performance career

-Kirchhoff made his stage debut in the title role of Gounod's Faust at the Berlin Royal Opera in 1906.
+Walter Kirchhoff made his stage debut in the title role of Gounod's Faust at the Berlin Royal Opera in 1906.
 He was a resident artist at that company for the next fourteen years, appearing without interruption through 1920.
 He later returned in 1923–1924, 1928–1929, and 1932.

-In 1910 Kirchhoff starred in the world premiere of Arthur Nevin's controversial opera Poia.
+In 1910, Kirchhoff starred in the world premiere of Arthur Nevin's controversial opera Poia.
 He excelled there in the stage works of Richard Wagner with his repertoire including Siegmund in Die Walküre, Tristan in Tristan und Isolde, and the title roles in Lohengrin, Siegfried, and Tannhäuser.
 His other repertoire included Alfonso in Korngold's Violanta, the King's Son in Humperdinck's Königskinder, and Menelaus in R. Strauss's Die ägyptische Helena.
 In 1911 he sang the title role in Handel's oratorio Judas Maccabaeus with the Berlin Philharmonic under conductor Siegfried Ochs with a chorus of 600 voices.
 That same year he made his debut at the Bayreuth Festival as Walther von Stolzing in Wagner's Die Meistersinger von Nürnberg, a role he repeated at Bayreuth in 1912.
 He sang again at Bayreuth in 1913 and 1914, notably the title role in Parsifal for his final appearance at that festival.

 Kirchhoff was a guest artist at the Dutch National Opera in 1912–1913, portraying the King's Son in Königskinder and Tannhäuser.
 He portrayed Walther von Stolzing again for his debut at the Royal Opera House (ROH), Covent Garden, in 1913.
 He later returned to the ROH in 1924 as Loge in Das Rheingold.
 In 1922 he portrayed the roles of Siegfried and Loge in the first presentation of the complete Ring cycle at the Teatro Colón in Buenos Aires.
 In 1923 he performed the role of Tristan in Tristan und Isolde at the Solís Theatre in Montevideo.

 Kirchhoff was a leading tenor at the Metropolitan Opera (Met) in New York City from 1926 to 1931.
 In 1929 he performed the role of Max in the United States premiere of Krenek's Jonny spielt auf at the Met.
 He also sang in the United States premiere of Violanta at the Met in 1927, and performed in the Met's first staging of Boccaccio in 1931.
 He was simultaneously committed to the Vienna Court Opera in 1927–1928.
 During his career he also starred in leading roles as a guest artist at La Monnaie and the Paris Opera.
 He ended his career at the Deutsches Opernhaus where he was a resident artist in 1933–1934.

 Marriage and later life

-Kirchhoff married the daughter of Hungarian soprano Etelka Gerster.
+Walter Kirchhoff married the daughter of Hungarian soprano Etelka Gerster.
 He joined the voice faculty of the Klindworth-Scharwenka Conservatory in Berlin in 1934 where he taught for several years.
 He also worked as a talent agent and theatre director in Berlin.

-Kirchhoff died on 26 or 29 March 1951 in Wiesbaden.
+Walter Kirchhoff died on 26 or 29 March 1951 in Wiesbaden.